 - (i) Session Work.

 - a.
 Maintenance of Record.

 - b.
 On the Lab Learning.

 - (ii) Viva Voce

-- (iii) All the laboratory experiments will carry five marks each, they should be evaluated on the basis of evenness of the dyeing and printing, neatness and cleanliness maintained during the practical
+- (iii) All the laboratory experiments will carry five marks each, they should be evaluated on the basis of evenness of the weaving, neatness and cleanliness maintained during the practical